shahriNidzam23/kotak/README.md

 A fullscreen, TV-friendly launcher for Windows 10/11 Mini PCs.
 Built with WPF (.NET 8) and WebView2.
 Coded by Claude Code.

+## Why was KOTAK developed?

+1. **Turn any Mini PC into a TV Box** - Use your Windows Mini PC as a dedicated media center with a couch-friendly UI optimized for TV viewing and gamepad navigation
+2. **Lightweight App Launcher** - Simple, fast, and focused.
+No bloat, just launch your apps
+3. **Because I can** - Similar apps exist, but sometimes the best way to learn is to build your own (and procrastinate productively)

 ## Features

 - **Gamepad Support** - Full XInput controller navigation (Xbox, Fantech, etc.)